 Don’t have a product to sell yet?
 Read on and learn how to develop a product, service, or revenue stream to serve your new subscribers.

 An email course is a simple series of automated emails that deliver educational or instructional content.

-(See our newest course, Everyday Email.
+(Want to see an email course in action to inspire your own?
+Check out Everyday Email.
 You get 30 tips in 30 days sent to your inbox.
 It’s the MOST FUN way to learn email marketing.
 Ever.)

 Online educational courses are effective because they deliver valuable instructional content that people need to learn and grow.

 With an email course, you don’t need to pay for extra software or find a new service to learn.
 You’ll simply deliver your lessons by email. 💌

 For example, you might offer a 1-week email course to your website visitors.
 When someone signs up, your email service provider will automatically deliver a sequence of emails at a frequency of your choosing.
 This could be one email per day, or one every other day.
 It all depends on your course content.

 Here’s a quick view of how a daily course might look for someone selling a guitar lesson bootcamp with AWeber: